Alvtag/MobileChallenge/README.md

 Hello, so I made a small error when setting up this project.
-I did my development over at https://github.com/Alvtag/currencyConverter/; I've migrated the code over to this file, but that means the git history got squelched.
+I did my development over at https://github.com/Alvtag/currencyConverter/; I've migrated the code over to this repo, but that means the git history got squelched.
 The linked project above has the development git history.

 ~Alvin Fong